My work reflects on my life experiences and my deep feeling of being connected with nature.

 I use the word nature in the broadest sense.
 This includes the environment, specific natural locations, animals and the human body.
 In German this is called NATURVERBUNDENHEIT.

 Quite often my work suggests a narrative.
-I draw on the human affinity to rituals, often using symbolism from the mythical of different cultures.
+I draw on the human affinity to rituals, sometimes using symbolism from the mythical of different cultures.
 I am also inspired by organic forms in the natural world.

 Nominated for the BLOOM Award by Warsteiner art prize (2018)